The coverage you need

 Teams & Leagues: An important feature of the USA Lacrosse Insurance Program is that the Liability plan extends only to teams and leagues that are 100% registered with USA Lacrosse.
 In order for a team or league to be covered by the General Liability and Excess Liability policies, all players and coaches must be currently registered with USA Lacrosse.
 By doing so, your team or league as an entity will be protected by the Liability policies and you will be able to obtain Certificates of Insurance, which are typically needed in order to secure fields or facilities for lacrosse activities.
 In addition, the Liability plan will also extend to cover your board and volunteers if they are named in a lawsuit.

 Don’t overlook this important aspect of team or league operations!
 Make sure your team or league is properly insured for liability so that you are not responsible for the financial and legal burden of handling a legal claim yourself.
-For further information on the program, refer to the insurance guide.

 Non-Members: No insurance coverage is provided to non-members while participating in lacrosse activities.
 However, if you are hosting a lacrosse event, such as a camp or clinic, you can purchase USA Lacrosse Event Insurance, which will provide liability insurance to you as the organizer, cover the event itself and all participants, including volunteers -- whether or not they are USA Lacrosse members.
 The Lacrosse Event insurance plans carry lower limits of Accident coverage, and more restricted liability coverage than that provided to USA Lacrosse members.